404src/exocore/_articles/ccna-summary.md

     - The same kinds of services offered are the same as in public clouds (Saas, PaaS, IaaS), but the infrastructure is reserved for a single organization

 - Community cloud
-    - The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organizations that have shared concers (e.g. mission, security requirements, policy, and compliance considerations).
+    - The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organizations that have shared concerns (e.g. mission, security requirements, policy, and compliance considerations).
 It may be owned, managed, and operated by one or more of the organizations in the community, a third party, or some combination of them, and it may exist on or off premises.
     - This is the least common cloud deployment.
-    - Similar to private cloud, but the infrastrcture is reserved for use by only a specific group of organizations.
+    - Similar to private cloud, but the infrastructure is reserved for use by only a specific group of organizations.

 - Public cloud
-    - The cloud infrastrcture is provisioned for open use by the general public.
+    - The cloud infrastructure is provisioned for open use by the general public.
 It may be owned, managed, and operated by a business, academic, or government organization, or some combination of them.
 It exists on the premises of the cloud provider.
     - This is the most common cloud deployment.
     - Popular public cloud service providers include:
         - AWS (Amazon Web Services)